xwang97/SpatialDynamics/README.md

 ```

 ### 2. Training
-Please see the run_simu.ipynb notebook saved in Simulation for the whole process of modeling training and validation.
+Please see [this notebook](Simulation/run_simu.ipynb) for the whole process of modeling training and validation.
 Basically, this is what you need to do:
 - Set the hyper-parameters.
 - Load the data and start training.
 - Run the test function after training, and compare the inferred transcription rates with ground truth.